tiprankstipranks

 Our revenues and expenses may fluctuate significantly and any failure to meet financial expectations and/or our own financial guidance, if any, may disappoint securities analysts or investors and result in a decline in the price of our Common Shares.

 Our revenues and expenses have fluctuated in the past and are likely to do so in the future.
 These fluctuations could cause our share price to decline.
-Some of the factors that could cause revenues and expenses to fluctuate include the following: (a) the level of sales of EGRIFTA SV in the United States; (b) the level of sales of Trogarzo in the United States; (c) supply issues with EGRIFTA SV or Trogarzo; (d) default under the terms of the Marathon Credit Agreement; (e) the inability to adequately manage our liquidity; (f) the outcome of any litigation; (g) payment of fines or penalties for violations of laws; (h) foreign currency and/or interest rate fluctuations; (i) the timing of achievement and the receipt of milestone or royalty payments from future third parties; and (j) failure to enter into new or the expiration or termination of current agreements with third parties.
+Some of the factors that could cause revenues and expenses to fluctuate include the following: (a) the level of sales of EGRIFTA SV in the United States; (b) the level of sales of Trogarzo in the United States; (c) supply issues with EGRIFTA SV or Trogarzo; (d) default under the terms of the TD Credit Agreement or IQ Credit Agreement; (e) the inability to adequately manage our liquidity; (f) the outcome of any litigation; (g) payment of fines or penalties for violations of laws; (h) foreign currency and/or interest rate fluctuations; (i) new tariffs that may affect our products, (j) the timing of achievement and the receipt of milestone or royalty payments from future third parties; and (k) failure to enter into new or the expiration or termination of current agreements with third parties.
 If our quarterly or annual operating results fall below the expectations of investors or securities analysts, or if we need to reduce our financial guidance, if any, the price of our Common Shares could decline substantially.
 Furthermore, any quarterly fluctuations in our operating results may, in turn, cause the price of our stock to fluctuate substantially.

 We do not intend to pay dividends on our Common Shares and, consequently, the ability of investors to achieve a return on their investment will depend on appreciation in the price of our Common Shares.